vrcAlbert/documentation-api/source/javascript/conventions.rst

 			iconSize: 16
 		});

-		// This call do the same thing that the prevent
+		// This call do the same thing that the previous
 		$('#id').nosTabs({
 			url: 'url',
 			iframe: false,